-Inadequate income from employment

-Over two thirds of children living in poverty (69%) are living in working households.
+Inadequate income from employment Three quarters of children living in poverty (75%) are living in working households.
 Although the risk of poverty is lower in families where adults are in full time work, not every job is enough to keep a family afloat.
 Low pay, insecure work and not enough hours can mean many working families still face financial hardship.